icann/resolver-testbed/setup-and-running.md

 * In the resolvers-vm window
 	* Log in as root / BadPassword
 	* `sh /root/resolver-testbed-master/config-files/setup-resolvers-vm.sh`

-* In the servers-vm window
-	* Log in as root / BadPassword
-	* Allow the system to reboot, and log in again
-	* `/usr/local/sbin/named -c /root/bind-configs/named.conf`

 ## Build the resolvers on resolvers-vm